Registration is now open for the 2023 US National Conference .

 “We value connections with Christians outside of the United Brethren family.
 We are not separatist in mentality or practice.
 Rather, we intentionally develop connections with other Christian denominations and groups which are similar in purpose and spirit, so that we can more broadly advance the work of the Great Commission and impact our world.”

-• The business session Wednesday.
+• The business session was held Wednesday morning and afternoon.
 The US National Conference is the highest governing body for United Brethren churches in the United States, and every church can send at least one delegate.
-A major item of business this year will be the report of the Task Force on Human Reproduction, which will include recommendations for revising various stands in the Discipline.
+A major item of business this year was the report of the Task Force on Human Reproduction, which submitted seven statements to be included in the United Brethren Discipline, our primary governing document.
+All seven statements passed without any changes being made.
+View and download the report here.

-• Three one-hour sessions of workshops on Thursday morning.
+• Three one-hour sessions of workshops were held on Thursday morning.
+View the workshops here.

 Ministers